-From a young age, Dave was interested in drawing, painting, and making plasticine and clay objects.
+From a young age, Dave was interested in drawing, painting, and making clay objects.
 He trained with artists in both western and eastern disciplines using various media such as pencil, pastel, watercolour, acrylic, oil, Chinese ink (painting and calligraphy) and clay.

 At university, Dave studied computer mathematics and programming.
 Since art and visual design were his passion, he then studied at the Ontario College of Art.